leaf-ai/studio-go-runner/docs/k8s.md

 When the local build has completed any code that needs building within the k8s cluster should be committed to the current branch.

+The full build has the ability to load releases if the shell from which the build is launch has the GITHUB_TOKEN environment variables set.
+You should take careful note that the k8s build will store the token as a k8s secret within the namespace of your build.
+You should pay careful attention to securing your kubernetes RBAC system to prevent the token from leaking.
+One option is to rotate the token on a daily basis, or use another tool to cycle your tokens automatically within the shell of the account launching these builds.

 A full build can then be kicked off by using the build.yaml file to create a k8s job resource.

 ```